railtonjamesl-collab/DataScienceFanClub/Report/2. Data Processing/Readme.md

 3. Introduce lag variables

-Lag variables gives our models information from previous years to train on as we investigate the impact of more information on our model's predictive power.
+Lag variables give our models information from previous years to train on as we investigate the impact of more information on our model's predictive power.

 4. Remove NAs from the dataset